MotusWTS/motus/inst/doc/upstream_api.md

    or

    - a list with this item:
-      - error: "authentication failed"
+      - error: "authentication with motus failed"

 ### Notes ###

-1. The token returned by this API must be included in all other API calls as the parameter called `authToken`.
+1. The `authToken` returned by this API must be included in all other API calls.

 2. Authorization is by project: if a user has permission for a project, then that user can see: